-Juventus Football Club, commonly known simply as Juventus or Juve, are an Italian football club based in the city of Turin in Italy and are the current holders of the Serie A title.
+Juventus Football Club, commonly known simply as Juventus or Juve, are an Italian football club based in the city of Turin in Italy.

 Juventus were founded as Sport Club Juventus on November 1, 1897 by pupils from the Massimo D’Azeglio Lyceum school in Turin and two years later were renamed as Football Club Juventus.
 Juventus won their first Italian league championship in 1905 but from then on failed to achieve much success.